What Is A Mammogram?

 Key Steps For Successful Completion Of Your Mammogram

 1. Make sure all previous mammogram films are provided to the facility prior to arriving for the test.
-If you have had mammograms at another facility, you should call ahead to have those films sent to the Frye Regional Outpatient Imaging Center.
+If you have had mammograms at another facility, you should call ahead to have those films sent to the Frye Regional Imaging Center.
 If you have had mammograms at a local facility, you may bring the films with you.

 2. Tell your doctor of any abnormal symptoms prior to scheduling your mammogram to ensure the correct test is ordered.